QUESTIONS? I'VE GOT ANSWERS.

+This page is full of FAQ (frequently asked questions) I get asked often.
+Hopefully reading through these will clarify some common questions you'll have when seeking out a photographer!
 I'm here to help!
 Below you'll read the answers to a lot of the questions I get asked.
 Still have questions?
 Not a problem.
-Hit the contact button and we'll get you taken care of.
+Contact me directly and we'll get you taken care of.

 • What is the booking process like?